Cığalazade Yusuf Sinan Pasha: Political career

 As an army commander, he distinguished himself in the battle of Lake Cahul during the suppression of the uprising in Moldavia.
 He became Agha of the Janissaries in 1575 and retained this office until 1578.
 During the next phase of his career he saw much active service in the long Ottoman–Persian war of 1578–1590.
 He was beylerbey (governor-general) of Van in 1583, and assumed command, in the same year, of the great fortress of Erivan, being raised to the rank of vizier at the same time.
 He also played a prominent role, once more as Beylerley of Van, in the campaign of 1585 against Tabriz.
 As Beylerbey of Bayazıt, an appointment which he received in 1586, he fought with success in western Persia during the last years of the war, bringing Nihavand and Hamadan under Ottoman control.

 After the peace of 1590, he was made governor of Erzurum, and in 1591, became Kapudan Pasha or Grand Admiral of the Ottoman fleet.
 He held this office until 1595.
 During the third Grand Vizierate (1593–1595) of Koca Sinan Pasha he was promoted to Fourth Vizier.
 At that time, the Ottomans had been at war with Austria since 1593.
 Cağaloğlu Yusuf Sinan Pasha, by then appointed Third Vizier, accompanied Sultan Mehmed III on the Hungarian campaign of 1596.
 He tried in vain to relieve the fortress of Hatvan, which fell in September 1596.
 He was present at the successful Ottoman siege of Eger (Eğri) (September–October 1596) and at the Battle of Mezö-Keresztes in October 1596 and took part in the final assault that turned an imminent defeat into a notable triumph for the Ottomans.
 In reward for his services, he was made Grand Vizier, but the discontent arising from the measures which he used in an effort to restore discipline amongst the Ottoman forces, the troubles which followed his intervention in the affairs of the Crimean Tatars, and the existence at court of powerful influences eager to restore Damat İbrahim Pasha to the Grand Vizierate, brought about his deposition from this office after 40 days.

 He was Beylerbey of Damascus from December 1597 to January 1598.
 In May 1599, he was made Kapudan Pasha for the second time.
 In 1604, he assumed command of the eastern front, where a new war between the Ottomans and the Persians had broken out in the preceding year.
 His campaign of 1605 was unsuccessful, the forces he led towards Tabriz suffering defeat near the shore of Lake Urmia.
 Cağaloğlu had to withdraw to the fortress of Van and thence in the direction of Diyarbekir.
 He died in the course of this retreat in December 1605.
 He is the ancestor of İlhan İrem, who was a famous Turkish pop singer.

 Marriages and issue

-He married two great-granddaughters of Sultan Suleiman I. The two girl were daughters of Ayşe Hümaşah Sultan, the daughter of Mihrimah Sultan, the only daughter of Sultan Suleiman I, birth by his legal wife Hürrem Sultan.
+He married two great-granddaughters of Sultan Suleiman I. The two girls were daughters of Ayşe Hümaşah Sultan, the daughter of Mihrimah Sultan, the only daughter of Sultan Suleiman I, born to his legal wife Hürrem Sultan.